kasko/docs/source/products/zurich/makler/makler-cyber-sme-v2-high/rest-api.rst

-REST API - Zurich - Cyber SME V2 low (Makler/ZEP)
+REST API - Zurich - Cyber SME V2 high (Makler/ZEP)
 =================================================

 .. note::  Refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.